Whistleblowing or Raising Concerns at Work

 If the employer has a whistleblowing policy, the worker can refer to this.
 The Safeguarding Children Partnership for the area and the Local Authority may also have a whistleblowing policy to which the worker can refer.
 Whistleblowing directly to the services the concerns are about can result in a quick response as they have the power to act immediately on the concerns.

-The worker can also whistleblow to the relevant regulatory body for example Ofsted, the GMC or HCPC.
+The worker can also whistleblow to the relevant regulatory body for example Ofsted, the GMC or Social Work England.
 Similarly, the various Ombudsman offices can be contacted such as the Parliamentary and Health Service Ombudsman; or the Local Government Ombudsman.

 Whichever point the worker decides to make the disclosure to, they will ask a number of questions so that they can determine how to proceed.
 It is therefore good planning to set down the concerns clearly to ensure that the matter is dealt with more speedily.
 Some of the questions that may be asked: